epics-motor/motorPhytron/phytronApp/src/README.txt

 If ethernet is used, the IP and port must be set, e.g.: drvAsynIPPortConfigure("testRemote","10.5.1.181:22222",0,0,1)

-Phytron (MCM) controller port is configured (and connected to previously created asyn port) by running the following iocsh function:
+Phytron (phyMOTION MCM) controller port is configured (and connected to previously created asyn port) by running the following iocsh function:

 phytronCreateController(const char *phytronPortName, const char *asynPortName,
+                        int movingPollPeriod, int idlePollPeriod,
+                        double timeout, int noResetAtBoot)

+or Phytron (MCC) controller port is configured (and connected to previously created asyn port) by running the following iocsh function:

+phytronCreateMCC(const char *phytronPortName, const char *asynPortName,
-                int movingPollPeriod, int idlePollPeriod, double timeout, int noResetAtBoot)
+                 int address, int movingPollPeriod, int idlePollPeriod,
+                 double timeout, int noResetAtBoot)

-- phytronPortName: Name of the particular MCM unit.
+- phytronPortName: Name of the particular MCM or MCC unit.
-- asynPortName: Name of the previously configured asyn port - interface to MCM
+- asynPortName: Name of the previously configured asyn port (MCM/MCC interface)
+- address (MCC only): hardware address switch value 0..15
 - movingPollPeriod: The time between polls when any axis is moving in ms
 - idlePolPeriod: The time between polls when no axis is moving in ms
 - Timeout: Milliseconds before timeout for I/O requests
 - noResetAtBoot: if 1 then the controller is not reset at boot.
 If unset or 0 it is

 where poll reads the basic axis status, e.g. position of the motor and of the encoder, checks if axis is in movement, checks if motor is at the limit switch, ...

 Once the phytron controller is configured, user can initialize axes by running

 phytronCreateAxis(const char* phytronPortName, int module, int axis)
-- phytronPortName: Previously defined name of the MCM unit
+- phytronPortName: Previously defined name of the MCM/MCC unit
-- module: index of the I1AM01 module connected to the MCM
+- module: index of the motor module connected to the MCM, MCC: use 0
-- axis: index of the axis on the I1AM01 module (starting with 1)
+- axis: index of the axis on the motor module (starting with 1)

 Module index and axis index compose the axis asyn ADDR (ADDR macro) used in the motor.substitutions file.